rghunter/weatherapp/README.md

 Assuming you have properly configured your email backend, you can send email to subscribers by using the `sendemail` management command:
 `python manage.py sendemail`

+## Assumptions Made
+I had to make a number of assumptions when implementing the controller for sending emails. see: https://github.com/rghunter/weatherapp/blob/master/weathermail/tests/test_sendemail.py for more detail

 ## Developing
 Follow the steps in "Installing" to get a development machine up and running.
 Execute the unit tests by running: `python manage.py test`